Discookie/ShieldMod/README.md

 The most important task right now is to __report bugs__ and __find optimal accel values__ - the README's bounds are no longer accurate!

+If you encounter any errors, don't forget to attach **output logs** to your bug reports!

 ## MOSTLY DONE

 This is a temporary repository where I attempt to rewrite the entire mod using [luam](https://github.com/Discookie/luam).